Rouen duck and mallard duck

-Mallards duck
+Mallards Duck

 The Mallard is a widespread and famous duck species throughout the Northern Hemisphere.
 This duck’s size is medium, and the males have a bright color compared to the females.
 The drakes have a glossy green head, a white collar, a chestnut-brown chest, and greyish-blue wings.